 Conclusion: Why HVAC Is a Strategic FM Priority

-Smart facility management means thinking beyond the AC unit — and embracing HVAC as a strategic enabler of building efficiency, comfort, and sustainability.
+Smart facility management means thinking beyond the AC unit — and embracing as a strategic enabler of building efficiency, comfort, and sustainability.